rayhog/aviator-jekyll-template/_api/hardware.2.2.md

   ![API Image](/images/hardware.png){:class="img-responsive"} <br>

+  #### Query Examples <br>

-  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint.
+  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint and run a GET request from a API client or use cURL.
   `https://v6-1.technopedia.com/tql?q=<MATCH Statement>`